citp/privacy-policy-historical/d/da/dat/data.gov.md

   * contain obscene, indecent, or profane language;
   * contain threats, or defamatory statements;
   * contain hate speech directed at race, color, sex, sexual orientation, national origin, ethnicity, age, religion, or disability;
-  * reveal your own or others' sensitive/personal information (e.g., Social Security numbers)
+  * reveal your own or others’ sensitive/personal information (e.g., Social Security numbers)
   * contain information posted in violation of law, including libel, condoning or encouraging illegal activity, and revealing classified information, or posts that might affect the outcome of ongoing legal proceedings or
   * promote or endorse services or products, including links to external commercial sites.
 (Note that non-commercial links that are relevant to the topic or another post are acceptable.)